Yema T80: Overview

 The T80 stands on a slightly stretched variant of the same platform that also underpins the Yema T70, making the design also similar to the T70.

-Engine options include a 150hp 1.5 liter turbo engine mated to a five-speed manual gearbox and a 218hp 2.0 liter turbo engine mated to a 6-speed DCT with front wheel drive only throughout the product line just like the T70.
+Engine options include a 150 hp 1.5-liter turbo engine mated to a five-speed manual gearbox and a 218 hp 2.0-liter turbo engine mated to a 6-speed DCT, with only front-wheel drive available throughout the product line like the T70.

 Prices for the Yema T80 ranges from 89,800 yuan to 129,800 yuan.